 Shoulder Accident Dangers During Emergency Pull-Offs

 - Driver confusion.
-Although they’re meant for just that purpose, drivers seldom expect to see cars on the side of the road, let alone pedestrians wandering around so close to the highway.
-This confusion can lead some drivers to overcorrect into you, swerve toward you, or completely ignore your presence and cause a tragic collision.
+Although they’re meant for just that purpose, drivers seldom expect to see cars on the side of the road, let alone pedestrians standing close to the highway.
+This confusion can lead some drivers to overcorrect and swerve toward you—or to fail to see you at all—and cause a tragic collision.

-- Side-swipe accidents.
+- Leaving the road.
 When you slow down to pull off onto the shoulder, cars behind you could potentially rear-end you, side-swipe you, or collide straight into you.

 - Re-entering collisions.
-If you successfully manage to fix your problem without suffering any injuries, you still must be able to re-enter traffic and get back up to speed with dozens of cars racing past you.
-If you’re not careful, the few seconds it’ll take to match speed could be your last.
+If you successfully manage to fix your problem without suffering any injuries, you still must be able to re-enter traffic and get back up to speed safely.
+Many shoulder accidents occur when drivers are trying to merge back onto the highway.

-When you’re faced with an emergency situation on the highway, and are unable to get off safely, your best option is to move onto the shoulder.
-Unfortunately, careless, oblivious, and reckless drivers can still put you in a lot of danger.
-Try to remember the dangers we listed above, and take proper precautions to avoid risk.
+When you’re faced with an emergency situation on the highway and are unable to exit, your best option is to move onto the shoulder.
+Unfortunately, careless, oblivious, and reckless drivers can still put you in a lot of danger, despite your efforts to protect yourself.